lucpena/Python-CRUD/README.md

 # CRUD in Python!

 This is a CRUD.
-CRUD are editable table, where you can CReate, Update and Delete.
+CRUDs are editable tables, where you can CReate, Update and Delete.

 Here's the two pages of the application: